jknowles/maintainr/README.md

 -   Sync R Profile Site
 -   Make Renviron point to library independently
 -   Make setting the R library path independent
--   Allow R to create the path specified if the file does not exist
--   Prompt user to confirm path creation
--   Update libraries
 -   Set R Profile Site configuration

 ### Links that help